Change Data Capture, Real-time Analytics, Data Warehousing, Streaming ETL, Data Integration

 Backpressure and Lag Management

 Monitor consumer lag between CDC event production and warehouse ingestion.
-High lag indicates backpressure—when the warehouse cannot keep up with change volume.
+High lag indicates backpressure, a condition where the warehouse or stream processor cannot keep up with the incoming change volume, causing events to accumulate in Kafka.
 Address this through:

 Disaster Recovery